Mikee Goodman

-Mikee W. Goodman is a British singer, best known for being one of the two vocalists of the progressive metal band SikTh.
-He made an album in 2012 titled Awoken Broken under the project Primal Rock Rebellion, with Iron Maiden guitarist Adrian Smith.
+Mikee W. Goodman is a British singer, songwriter, director and voice actor.
+He is best known for being one of the main voice actors in the video game Disco Elysium and one of the two vocalists of the progressive metal band SikTh.
+He has also been a member of The Sad Season, Outside The Coma, The Painted Smiles and Primal Rock Rebellion (also featuring Iron Maiden guitarist Adrian Smith).

+Goodman has cited Mike Patton, Jim Morrison and Leonard Cohen as influences.

 Career

-Goodman performed as a guest vocalist for Bat for Lashes, Cyclamen, Deathember, This Is Menace and Periphery.
-He has also been a member of the bands Outside The Coma (formerly Outpatients), The Painted Smiles and Sad Season.
+Goodman has performed as a guest vocalist for Bat for Lashes, Cyclamen, Deathember, This Is Menace and Periphery.

 In 2002, he wrote and directed a music video for the SikTh song "How May I Help You?", which was awarded best video of 2003 in Big Cheese Magazine.
 The video appeared on Scuzz MTV2 UK and MTV Asia.
 He has since directed other music videos which are accessible on Vimeo.

-In 2017, he started work for the video game company ZA/UM on Disco Elysium, which was released in October 2019, as a voice actor for several characters.
-Following his work on the game, he started his own agency called Charactoon Voices.
+In 2017, he started work as a voice actor for several characters in ZA/UM's Disco Elysium, which was released in October 2019.
+Following his work on the game, he started his own agency called The Voice Elysium.